Kirsty is a solicitor based in our East Lancashire office in Blackburn.

 As a specialist in assisting the Registrar with diocese matters, Kirsty also deals with the management of faculty petitions and issuing of faculties to authorise changes to consecrated buildings and burial grounds; the appointment process for clergy and lay workers; the issue of Common Marriage Licences on behalf of the Bishop of Blackburn and maintenance of a register of patrons of the diocese.

 Kirsty joined Napthens in January 2013 as a legal secretary before her promotion to paralegal in 2017.
-Whilst working she studied part time towards a Law Degree which she achieved and she is now studying for her LPC.
-Kirsty was successful in securing a training contract with Napthens on successful completion of the required qualifications, and commenced her contract in March 2018.
+Whilst working she studied part time towards a Law Degree which she achieved before studying her LPC and gaining a training contract with Napthens.
+Kirsty qualified as a solicitor after being admitted to the roll in 2019.

 Memberships and Awards